-DIVISION OF STUDENT AFFAIRS & ENROLLMENT MANAGEMENT
+STUDENT AFFAIRS & CAMPUS ENGAGEMENT

-The Division of Student Affairs and Enrollment Management provides undergraduate and graduate programs, services and activities that are consistent with the mission of the institution, enhances and promotes the total educational experience and contributes to the achievement of teaching and learning outcomes.
+At Johnson C. Smith University, Student Affairs and Campus Engagement provides undergraduate and graduate programs, services and activities that are consistent with the mission of the institution, enhances and promotes the total educational experience and contributes to the achievement of teaching and learning outcomes.

-Through its various units, the Division implements a comprehensive program of student development.
+Through its various offices and areas, Student Affairs and Campus Engagement implements a comprehensive program of student development.
 It is also responsible for establishing policies and procedures affecting student life and conduct.
 Student participation in campus governance and student life is viewed as a complement to the educational process.
-In its advisory role to the Student Government Association, the Division promotes student involvement, leadership development, and opportunities to influence decision making.
-The Division of Student Affairs and Enrollment Management recommends and appoints students to various University boards and committees, and staff members within the Division serve as advisors to numerous student organizations.
+In its advisory role to the Student Government Association, Student Affairs and Campus Engagement promotes student involvement, leadership development, and opportunities to influence decision making.
+Student Affairs and Campus Engagement also recommends staff members to serve as advisors to numerous student organizations.

-Student Affairs encompasses almost every aspect of student life outside the classroom.
-These units include: Admissions and Recruitment, Counseling Services, Dean of Students, Financial Aid, Health and Wellness, HealthPlex, Housing and Residence Life, Registrar, Student Conduct, Student Leadership and Engagement and Veterans and Military Affairs.
+Student Affairs and Campus Engagement encompasses almost every aspect of student life outside the classroom.
+These units include: The Smith Institute for Research, Career Development, and Postgraduate Readiness, Counseling Services, Dean of Students, First-Year/Second-Year Experience & Parent and Family Relations, Health and Wellness, HealthPlex, Housing and Residence Life, Student Conduct, Spiritual Life and Community Service, Student Leadership and Engagement, and Veterans and Military Affairs.

-The Division reserves the right to change, alter, or cancel any activity, whether personal or corporate, to ensure the safety, integrity, and well-being of the student body and University community.
+Student Affairs and Campus Engagement reserves the right to change, alter, or cancel any activity, whether personal or corporate, to ensure the safety, integrity, and well-being of the student body and University community.
 The University, as a community, has the responsibility and right to formulate policies and guidelines to promote the general welfare of its members.